MarlisaRebaum/phonebook-app/README.md

 ## Room for Improvement
 The project has lots of room for improvement, including:

-- writing CRUD opertions to allow users to create a phonebook, add contacts to their phonebook, update contacts in their phonebook, and delete contacts from their phonebook
+- Creating a frontend that actually makes use of the contact table created in this app.
+Right now, users are only able to create an account or login and view their user token.
+Creating a frontend utilizing the CRUD opertions would allow users to actually view their phonebook and add, delete, and edit contact.
-- improve the design of the phonebook app
+- Improve the design of the phonebook app.
-- allow users to update their profile information, like their email address
+- Allow users to update their profile information, like their email address.

 ## Contact
 Created by [Marlisa Rebaum](https://www.linkedin.com/in/marlisarebaum/) - feel free to contact me!